juroland/datascience/labs/python_for_data_analysis/README.md

 ## Requirements

-The following packages have to be installed in you environment :
+The following packages have to be installed in your working environment :

 * numpy
 * matplotlib